Skip to content

 • Virtualization and Cloud Computing (11%) — Virtual machine concepts and hypervisor types, cloud deployment models (IaaS, PaaS, SaaS), cloud services and synchronization technologies, virtual desktop infrastructure (VDI)

-• Hardware and Network Troubleshooting (29%) — Systematic troubleshooting methodology following CompTIA's six-step process, diagnosing common hardware failures, resolving network connectivity issues, printer troubleshooting, mobile device problem resolution
+• Hardware and Network Troubleshooting (29%) — Systematic troubleshooting following CompTIA's six-step process, diagnosing common hardware failures, resolving network connectivity issues, printer troubleshooting, mobile device problem resolution

 Core 2 Exam (220-1102): Operating Systems and Security

 Core 2 builds upon technical foundations with emphasis on operating system administration, security implementation, software troubleshooting, and operational procedures.
 This exam validates skills directly applicable to daily IT support responsibilities including user account management, security policy implementation, malware removal, and incident response.
-The exam is 90 minutes with maximum 90 questions and a passing score of 700 on a scale of 100-900.
+The exam is 90 minutes with a maximum of 90 questions and a passing score of 700 on a scale of 100–900.

-• Software Troubleshooting (22%) — Diagnosing Windows OS problems using Event Viewer and system logs, malware removal procedures following systematic methodologies, mobile device troubleshooting for iOS and Android, application installation and compatibility issues, performance optimization techniques
+• Software Troubleshooting (22%) — Diagnosing Windows OS problems using Event Viewer and system logs, malware removal procedures following systematic methodologies, mobile device troubleshooting for iOS and Android, application installation and compatibility issues, performance optimization

-• Operational Procedures (22%) — Documentation best practices and ticketing systems, change management procedures, disaster recovery and business continuity planning, safety procedures and environmental controls, privacy regulations including GDPR and CCPA, communication techniques for customer service, basic scripting concepts for automation
+• Operational Procedures (22%) — Documentation best practices and ticketing systems, change management procedures, disaster recovery and business continuity planning, safety procedures and environmental controls, privacy regulations including GDPR and CCPA, communication techniques for customer service, basic scripting for automation

-Comprehensive Study Strategy for CompTIA A+ Success
+Thorough Study Strategy for CompTIA A+ Success

 Effective preparation for CompTIA A+ certification requires a structured approach combining theoretical study, hands-on practice, and performance-based simulation training.
-Most successful candidates dedicate 60-90 days to comprehensive preparation, though individual timelines vary based on existing technical knowledge and available study time.
+Most successful candidates dedicate 60–90 days to complete preparation, though individual timelines vary based on existing technical knowledge and available study time.

 According to CompTIA's certification analytics, first-time pass rates average 68% for Core 1 and 72% for Core 2, with candidates who complete structured study programs and practice exams achieving significantly higher pass rates exceeding 85%.
 The key differentiator between passing and failing candidates is hands-on practice with actual hardware and operating systems rather than relying solely on reading materials.
 CompTIA's official data shows that candidates who complete at least 20 hours of hands-on lab practice score an average of 12% higher than those who study theory alone.

-Official CompTIA Resources:
+Official CompTIA Resources

 • CompTIA CertMaster Learn — Official interactive eLearning platform with adaptive learning technology that identifies knowledge gaps ($329 per exam, often bundled with exam vouchers)